Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 How can we represent such problems both mathematically and computationally?
 Is there a type of logical framework that might supercede conventional mathematics in these cases?

-Do we need a new model for computation (continuous, stochastic)?
+Do we need a new model for computation (continuous, stochastic), or can our current models sufficiently account for "difficult" problems?

 Is there a connection with the ability to replicate experiments?
 In the case of experiments that are found not to replicate, is there a methodological problem, or is it a matter of not using the proper representation (what are key variables, or what is key mode of inquiry)?